prBigData/documentation/source/scrapers.rst

 Algorithm
 =========

-The developed algoithm can be sumed up as follows :
+The developed algoithm can be sumed up as follows (cron) :

 .. code-block:: text

     1. Open and read the mmsi list file exported the previous day
     2. Generate a list of URLs to query
-    3. Spawn a "spider" that will request, parse and export additionnal information at each URLs of the list
+    3. Spawn a "spider" that will request, parse and export additionnal information from each URL of the list

 This "spider" is a helper class we have handwritten (named after scrapy's spiders) providing us with several useful scraping and parsing methods.
 When calling the scrap method of the spider, it will proceed as follows :